-Designing the parts of an application where o-rings will be applied is broadly termed "o-ring groove design".
-In order to seal properly the o-ring has to deform in the appliation by being compressed and stretched in any number of ways.
+Designing the parts of an application where o-rings will be applied is broadly termed “o-ring groove design”.
+In order to seal properly, the o-ring has to deform in the application by being compressed and stretched in any number of ways.
 The design of the groove where the o-ring sits plays a major role in how the o-ring performs its sealing role.

 An o-ring is contained in a gland and forced to flow into the surface imperfections of the glands and any clearance gaps available to it.

 Radial and Dynamic seals require the presence of a diametrical clearance gap for installation.
-Face seals have no clearance gap, but consist of a groove cut into one flange with a flat mating flange bolted together to give a surface to surface contact.
+However, face seals have no clearance gap, but consist of a groove cut into one flange with a flat mating flange bolted together to give a surface to surface contact.

-Metric o-ring groove dimensions are listed for the most common metric cross sections with and without backup rings.
-We have included Static, dynamic, and pneumatic applications.
+Metric o-ring groove dimensions are listed for the most common metric cross-sections with and without backup rings.
+Included are Static, dynamic, and pneumatic applications.

 Dovetail grooves are used to hold the O-ring in-place on a face seal groove during during assembly and maintenance of equipment.
 An undercut or dovetail groove has proven beneficial in many applications to keep the o-ring in place.
-This is an expensive groove to machine, however, and thus should be used only when absolutely necessary.
+However, this is an expensive groove to machine, and thus should be used only when absolutely necessary.